 In the event that you fail to obtain suitable wintersports travel insurance we shall not be liable for any costs incurred or claims made against us due to your failure to comply with this term.

-We may require a damage deposit as a precaution against any damage sustained to the chalet during your stay.
+We may require a damage deposit as a precaution against any damage sustained to the accommodation during your stay.

-In the event of any damage, we would only debit an amount equal to the damage or repairs required, with your consultation after a full inspection of the chalet after your departure.
+In the event of any damage, we would only debit an amount equal to the damage or repairs required, with your consultation after a full inspection of the accommodation after your departure.

 We will organise the payment of any required damage deposit on the first day of your holiday, upon your arrival.